arrigonialberto86/funtime/set_transformer.md

 ![attention](https://latex.codecogs.com/gif.latex?%5Cdpi%7B150%7D%20%5Clarge%20%5Chat%7BN%7D%20%3D%20softmax%28QK%5E%7BT%7D%29V)

-The `QK^T` matrix is a `nxn` matrix which encoded the pairwise relationships between the elements of the input set.
+The `QK^T` matrix is a `nxn` matrix which encodes the pairwise relationships between the elements of the input set.
 We then multiply this by the value (V) matrix, which will update each feature vector according to its interactions with other elements, such that the final result is an updated set matrix.

-What is truly remarkable about this encoding process is that is flexible enough to be useful in very different contexts: in NLP (where attention was conceived) the weight matrix represents how much one word is relevant for the translation of another word, i.e. the contextual information, in graph neural network the `QK^T` matrix becomes the weighted adjacency matrix of the graph (more on this [here](https://graphdeeplearning.github.io/post/transformers-are-gnns/)).
+What is truly remarkable about this encoding process is that it is flexible enough to be useful in very different contexts: in NLP (where attention was conceived) the weight matrix represents how much one word is relevant for the translation of another word, i.e. the contextual information, in graph neural network the `QK^T` matrix becomes the weighted adjacency matrix of the graph (more on this [here](https://graphdeeplearning.github.io/post/transformers-are-gnns/)).